 A database intends to have a collection of data stored together to serve multiple applications as possible.
 Hence a database is often conceived of as a repository of information needed for running certain functions in a corporation or organization.
 Such a database would permit not only the retrieval of data but also the continuous modification of data needed for control of operations.
 It may be possible to search the database to obtain answers to queries or information for planning purposes.

 Purpose of Database

 A database should be a repository of data needed for an organization's data processing.
-That data should be accurate, private and protected from damage.
+That data should be accurate, private, and protected from damage.
 It should be accurate so that diverse applications with different data requirements can employ the data.
-Different application programmers and different end users have different views upon data which must be derived from a common overall data structure.
+Different application programmers and various end-users have different views upon data, which must be derived from a common overall data structure.
 Their methods of searching and accessing of data will be different.

 Advantages of Using Database

 - Database minimizes data redundancy to a great extent.

-- The database can control inconsistency of data to a large extent.
+- The database can control the inconsistency of data to a large extent.

 - Sharing of data is also possible using the database.

 - Database enforce standards.

-- Use of Database can ensure data security.
+- The use of Databases can ensure data security.

 - Integrity can be managed using the database.